 Figure 5 Scores density corresponding to first principal component of error dataset (u) subdivided by methods, gamma and eta and grouped by relpos.

-In addition, the plot also shows that the effect of gamma, i.e., the level of multicollinearity, has smaller effect when the relevant predictors are at positions 1, 2, 3, 4.
-This indicates that the methods are somewhat robust to handle collinear predictors.
-Although, when the relevant predictors are at positions 5, 6, 7, 8, high multicollinearity results in small variance of these relevant components and consequently gives poor prediction.
-This is in accordance with the findings by Helland and Almøy (1994).
+In addition, the plot also shows that the effect of gamma, i.e., the level of multicollinearity, has a lesser effect when the relevant predictors are at positions 1, 2, 3, 4.
+This indicates that the methods are somewhat robust for handling collinear predictors.
+Nevertheless, when the relevant predictors are at positions 5, 6, 7, 8, high multicollinearity results in small variance of these relevant components and consequently yields poor prediction.
+This is in accordance with the findings of Helland and Almøy (1994).

-Further, the density curves for PCR, PLS1 and PLS2 are similar for different levels of eta, i.e., the factor controlling the correlation between responses.
-However the envelope models have shown to have distinct interaction between position of relevant components (relpos) and eta.
-Here higher levels of eta have given larger scores and clear separation between two level of relpos.
+Furthermore, the density curves for PCR, PLS1 and PLS2 are similar for different levels of eta, i.e., the factor controlling the correlation between responses.
+However the envelope models have been shown to have distinct interactions between the positions of relevant components (relpos) and eta.
+Here higher levels of eta have yielded higher scores and clear separation between two levels of relpos.

-In the case of high multicollinearity, envelope methods have resulted in some large outliers indicating that in some cases the methods can give unexpected prediction.
+In the case of high multicollinearity, envelope methods have resulted in some large outliers indicating in some cases that the methods can result in unexpected prediction.